Esse Psychology is a private psychology practice that provides a range of consultancy services for individuals, groups and organizations.

 The word “esse” embraces concepts of existence, essential nature and being.

 The approach used at Esse Psychology is drawn from a range of philosophies and frameworks including existential, humanistic, phenomenological, transactional, narrative, personal construct, transpersonal and integrative psychology combined with evidence-based biopsychosocial and cognitive interventions that promote a holistic and resilient basis of intervention.
-EMDR therapy is often used to help clients deal with distress related to trauma, anxiety, panic attacks and depression.
+Brainspotting and EMDR therapy helps clients deal with distress related to trauma, anxiety, panic attacks and depression.

 Esse psychology clients range from individuals and couples to medical professionals, emergency service, health care and front-line workers.